Northtown Mall (Blaine, Minnesota): History

 In 2001, HomePlace and Montgomery Ward closed the last of their stores; HomePlace was replaced with Steve & Barry's in 2003.
 Three years later, Kohl's relocated outside the mall; Kohl's has been replaced with Burlington Coat Factory, which opened in 2005.
 The Montgomery Ward store location anchoring the west end of the mall was closed by 2001.
 That portion of the mall was demolished.
 A The Home Depot has been built on the outlot northwest of the former anchor store; however, Home Depot does not open out into the mall itself.
 In 2007, LA Fitness was added to the west end of the mall as part of a renovation, The LA Fitness did not open to the mall, although the building is attached.
 The Paladin Career and Technical High School public charter school opened in the mall September 2002.
 The department store anchors, Kohl's, Mervyn's, Montgomery Ward, and HomePlace all closed between 2001 and 2006.

 On January 23, 2008 Bon-Ton announced that they would be opening a Herberger's in the former Mervyn's location.
 The store opened on September 10, 2008.
 The store assumed an anchor position in the mall once occupied by Carson Pirie Scott, which was a corporate sibling of Herberger's.
 Herberger's closed on August 30, 2018, following a nationwide trend of "big box" store closings.
+The north side anchor building became a Becker Furniture Outlet in 2020.

 There was a renovation that started in August 2014 and was completed in fall 2015.
 A New Hobby Lobby store opened in 2015 with 55,000 square feet floor area at the west end of the mall.
 Like LA Fitness, The Hobby Lobby does not open out into the mall, but the building is attached.

 On May 28, 2020, during the protests following George Floyd's murder, the mall was broken into by looters.
 Police quickly arrived, however, and secured the premises.

 The LA Fitness was closed in 2021.
 The Paladin school moved to a larger location for the start of the 2022 school year.
 The Best Buy closed in March 2023 and re-opened as a Best Buy Outlet in the summer of 2023.
 As of July 2025, the Best Buy Outlet is closed due to low foot traffic.
+The Hobby Lobby closed in 2026.

+The Asia Village opened in June 2026 in the North side anchor building.
+It is a development similar to and larger than the Asia Mall in Eden Prairie, and features 11 eating places and a grocery store.